ellisonbg/py4science/book/getting_started.rst

 Files and Paths
 ----------------

-In scientific and engineering applicaitons, a lot of data resides on the file systems, some of it in standard formats like HDF5, some in flat text file formats like CSV, some in proprietary or custom binary formats, and some compressed and archived in tar or zip files.
+In scientific and engineering applications, a lot of data resides on the file systems, some of it in standard formats like HDF5, some in flat text file formats like CSV, some in proprietary or custom binary formats, and some compressed and archived in tar or zip files.
 Python